maldex/pyVmCtrl/README.md

 # Automated VMware ESX and ESXi Guest VM creation
 ## about
-When superceeding the 3-tier-localhost (Web/App/Database on same Linux, LAMP) architecture, you suddently have quite a lot Hosts to manage, and it'd be nice to have automated creation possibilities at the Machine level like creating n-webservers.

 This scripts allowes very basic operations of Guest-VMs on a ESX(i) Host (5.5?) like creating or deleting Virtual Machine Guests.
 See --help for more information.